 OK K.O.! is a love letter to the television, films, comics, and video games the crew enjoyed as children and appreciate to this day.
 For example, Boxman himself harks back to Eggman of Sonic the Hedgehog in robotics expertise and body type, as well as Wile E. Coyote and Elmer Fudd of Looney Tunes in obsessive personality.
 For a modern creation, it carries many sensibilities of an older cartoon.
 Queer-coded villains are just one part of animation’s history at play.
 OK K.O. repurposes familiar methods to communicate the sexuality and relationship of Boxman and Venomous, but not in a way that demonizes them.

 Traditionally, animated male villains have effeminate qualities in contrast to the more masculine hero.
 It’s not enough to differentiate by cruelty and kindness; male villains must invoke the discomfort straight and cisgender audiences feel when queer men express their sexuality or transgress gender norms.
-Androgyny and gender nonconformity have been used to characterize villains as evil even when they’re actually straight.
+Androgyny and gender nonconformity have been used to characterize villains as evil even when they’re actually straight (i.e. have a love interest of the “opposite” gender).
 Queer-coding of villains occurs in all fiction, but the exaggeration of features and deliberation of visuals in animation have long veered villains into caricature.

-Boxman, the primary villain of OK K.O., is not obviously pansexual at introduction as other queer-coded villains may be.
+OK K.O. does not obviously introduce Boxman, the primary villain, as pansexual as other queer-coded villains may be.
 While queer-coded antagonists often detest and attempt to disrupt heterosexual couples and heteronormative society, Boxman’s point of contention against Lakewood Plaza is their platonic friendships.
 He would have no motive to destroy the nuclear family, because he and K.O.’s mother Carol both raise their children as single parents without stigma.
-There is little contrast in queerness between him (nor his flamboyant son Raymond) and the employees of Gar’s Bodega, as Enid is openly bisexual and Rad comes to embrace gender non-conformity and sexual fluidity.
+There is little contrast in queerness between him (nor his flamboyant son Raymond) and the employees of Gar’s Bodega, as Enid expresses her bisexuality openly and Rad comes to embrace gender non-conformity and sexual fluidity.

 In retrospect Boxman being the head of a corporation could be tied to the perception of gay (white cisgender) men as affluent, but that would be a stretch.
 Even then, he is far from the only queer man in OK K.O.
 Boxman could also be considered a “foppish” character, one concerned with his (effeminate) physical appearance and up-keep to the point of comedy.
 Although Boxman’s character design isn’t “feminine,” comedic insecurity and fretting over his appearance comes close to the trope and could lead to early queer readings.
 He particularly gets worked up in “We’re Captured!” trying to impress Professor Venomous, who he considers much more successful as a villain.
-Interacting with Venomous is how Boxman’s pansexuality begins to shine through.
+Boxman’s pansexuality begins to shine through interacting with Venomous.

-Professor Venomous is a single father, business man, and villain just like Boxman.
-What they have in common are approached differently, symbolized in their complementary green and purple color schemes.
+“We’re Captured” introduces Professor Venomous as a single father, business man, and villain just like Boxman.
+They have different approaches to what they have in common, symbolized in their complementary green and purple color schemes.
 Where Boxman is authoritarian, distracted, and wacky; Venomous is gentle, professional, and menacing.
 In “We’re Captured!”
 Venomous and his young minion Fink visit Boxman’s home for dinner in the name of their business partnership, and Boxman desperately wants to flatter and impress him.
-This proves difficult as Boxman simultaneously deals with K.O., Rad, and Enid who have infiltrated his factory.
-Venomous remains calm and collected even when Boxman serves him burnt food, loses his temper at his robot kids, and is generally scatterbrained.
+This proves difficult as Boxman simultaneously deals with K.O., Rad, and Enid infiltrating his factory.
+Venomous remains calm and collected even when Boxman serves him burnt food, loses his temper at his robot kids, and acts generally scatterbrained.

 In Venomous’ case, his queer-coding is much more obvious from the beginning.
 From his lithe frame to lidded eyes to serrated teeth, his design for a desirable and aspirational male character is one not likely understood by straight cisgender men.
 His character design comes from storyboarder Ryann Shannon, who decided Venomous must be “hot” for Boxman’s desperation to make sense (transcription edited for clarity):